drivechain-project/docs/bip2-blind-merged-mining.md

 Regular "Merged-Mining" (MM) allows miners to reuse their hashing work to secure other chains (for example, as in Namecoin).
 However, traditional MM has two drawbacks:

 1. Miners must run a full node of the other chain.
 (This is because [while miners can effortlessly create the block] miners will not get paid unless the block that they merge mine is a valid one.
 Therefore, miners must assemble a valid block first, then merge mine it.)
 2. Miners are paid on the other chain, not on the regular BTC mainchain.
-For example, miners who merge mine Namecoin will earn NMC (and they will need to sell the NMC for BTC, before selling the BTC in order to pay for electricity.)
+For example, miners who merge mine Namecoin will earn NMC (and they will need to sell the NMC for BTC, before selling the BTC in order to pay for electricity).

 Blind Merged-Mining (BMM) attempts to address both shortcomings.